jbdemonte/gmap3/README.md

 ```bash
 gulp default --only --rectangle --circle
 ```
-To also include compatible demo and examples:
+To also includes compatible demo and examples:
 ```bash
 gulp package --only --rectangle --circle
 ```

-to keep all feature but the cluster support:
+to keep all features but the cluster support:
 ```bash
 gulp --no-cluster
 ```